kovilacoops/kovilacoops.github.io/_pages/opportunities.md

 ### Project Topic 3: Private and Safe Chatbot/GPT Interactions
 We are welcoming projects along this topic.

+### Funding Options
+ * Fully-funded positions for exceptional candidates through King's scholarhships.
+These funding allocations are for full fees and a living stipend (London weighted).
+ * King's China Scholarships (for Chinese nationals).
+These funding allocations are for full fees and a living stipend (London weighted).
+ * Alternative funding: if you are keen to do a PhD but are not sure how to fund, or wish to self-fund, I am happy to work towards putting together applications for PhD fellowships for exceptional candidates, along the lines of the 3 project topics described above.

 # Research Interns and Visitors
 The Privacy and Security for User Communities Lab welcomes visiting PhD students as interns and PostDocs (who can visit with their own funding), where the selection will be based on interests matching the [Lab](https://kovilacoops.github.io/lab/) and capacity.